blukatdevelopment/FPS_Framework/Planning/README.md

 Premise:
 An arena game should ideally consist of the most essential features needed by a multiplayer arena shooter.
-Each developmental role or responsibility should be met minimally to achieve a functioning deliverable.
+Each developmental role or responsibility should be met at least minimally to achieve a well-rounded deliverable.

+Target: Arena 0.0.1
+Version 0.0.1 is tasked with providing the most minimalistic playable arena gameplay possible.

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance